 Immediately let the leash go slack once more.
 That way, your dog will learn that responding to the recall doesn’t mean losing its freedom to explore.
 Repeat this drill a few more times.

-You can also train indoors, in a closed room, without any leash.
+For dog off leash training, you can also train indoors, in a closed room, without any leash.
 Let the dog explore for a while.
 Then, say your command just once.
 When the dog responds, give it a treat, praise it, then let your canine resume its independent exploration.

 The First Off-Leash Training Session